seng499-company2/back-end/README.md

 ## Testing

-To test the application, first ensure that the app is running see [docker](##Docker), and also make sure the are tests within the corresponding app and the app - see hello_world.test for an example.
+To test the application, first ensure that the app is running see [docker](Docker), and also make sure the are tests within the corresponding app and the app - see hello_world.test for an example.

 Then within the root folder, run the command

 ```
-python manage.py test
+docker-compose run web python manage.py test
 ```

 It will run the tests and notify you of any failures.